ACA Ruling Will Affect Millions

 "We were always the ones that thought, if something happens, that our children could come to us and we could help them.
 Now I'm afraid that we couldn't do that.
 We'd be the ones in their basement," she said.
 "I feel vulnerable, I guess."

 Supporters say millions of Americans are benefiting from portions of the law, including:

 --About 100,000 Pennsylvanians who purchased individual health insurance and will receive rebates from insurers;

 --About 50,000 adults with pre-existing conditions, including nearly 5,000 in this state, covered through a government-subsidized program;

 --An estimated 3.4 million young adults receiving coverage on their parents' plans until age 26.

 Critics are skeptical of those numbers and say negative consequences outweigh the positive ones.

 The law forces new costs onto employers, said Haislmaier, who predicted many employers may stop providing insurance to workers.
-The Congressional Budget Office in March estimated that 3 million to 5 million people a year could lose employer-sponsored health coverage starting in 2019 because of the law.
+The

 The law makes available tax credits to help small businesses pay for health insurance for employees and an estimated 160,700 companies in the state qualify.
 Yet it's unknown how many take advantage of the incentives.